jxxcarlson/blockParser/README.md

 $ npm run tool
 ```

-This folder provides tool which is useful for experimenting with the parser.
+This folder provides tool which is useful for experimenting
+with the parser.
 Below is a sample session.
-A source file `t1` is loaded and displayed on the terminal.
-The source is then parsed and a representation of the parse tree is displayed, giving for each node its depth in the tree and also indenting the node text according to its depth.
-The symbol `@` is an alias for a newline which is used to achieve a more compact representation.
+A source
+file `t1` is loaded, displayed on the terminal, and loaded
+into register M.

 ```
 > .load source/t1